Taborian Hospital

+History

 The first chief surgeon of the hospital was T. R. M. Howard, who later became an important civil rights leader in Mississippi and mentor to both Medgar Evers and Fannie Lou Hamer, who was often a patient at the hospital.

 After years of financial pressure, the hospital lost its fraternal status in 1967 when the federal government took it over and put it under the authority of the Office of Economic Opportunity.
 The hospital, renamed as the Mound Bayou Community Hospital, finally closed in 1983.

 During the 1990s, the Knights and Daughters of Tabor began a continuing campaign to renovate the original hospital building which has been empty for many years.

 In 2011, work began to restore the hospital and create a regional medical center.
 When completed, half of the building will serve as an urgent care facility, which will utilize telemedicine in collaboration with the University of Mississippi Medical Center.
 During construction, effort will be placed on maintaining the historic integrity of the building.